 There was a brief period after WWII that the western world thought the war on bed bugs was won.
 The 1990s saw a resurgence of the pests and some expert suggests that the numbers continue to increase at a rate of 8 – percent every year.
 The prevalence of bed bugs in North America has been attributed to the banning of potent synthetic pesticides such as DDT which proved effective for exterminating pests but bad for the environment.
+Bed bugs Toronto services have been under huge pressure recently since the reemergence of bed bugs in Canada and many people wonder whether these persistent and frustrating critters have natural predators.
+Just like most other living things, bed bugs have their place in the food chain and do have multiple predators.
+If you need help dealing with a bed bug infestation, call bed bug removal Toronto.

 Pharaoh ants breed quickly and have a varied diet which includes almost any conceivable food and even clothing.
 The ants primarily feed on fats and sugars.
 Their diet also includes bed bugs and their eggs.
 Other ants that also feed on bed bugs include Argentine ants, tropical fire ant and European imported fire ant.